 Importance of endpoints in threat detection and response

 Organisations can increase business agility when threats are better understood and controlled.
 If there’s one data source that could be considered primary for better threat visibility, that must be endpoint data.
 Endpoints play multiple roles, with different levels of prominence – they’re the interface between end-user behavior and system activity, they’re a prized foothold for adversaries looking for persistence during an attack and may be the location of the actual attack objective itself.
 Considering end-user-centric endpoints and their role in an attack campaign, endpoints are a source of rich telemetry from process activity as well as alert data from endpoint security tooling itself.
-Naturally, because of the pandemic and workforce disruption, endpoints become even more important as a source of telemetry as organizations look to corporate endpoints as a source of additional insight for any telemetry they lost because of the shift to remote work.
+Naturally, because of the pandemic and workforce disruption, endpoints become even more important as a source of telemetry as organisations look to corporate endpoints as a source of additional insight for any telemetry they lost because of the shift to remote work.

 Hyper-growth of Endpoint Detection and Response (EDR)

 The biggest endpoint innovation EDR vendors bring has been in behavioral-based detection techniques.
 Improved threat hunting capabilities from startups and machine learning algorithms are disrupting the endpoint security market.
 Emerging services can use lightweight software agents to identify the nature of the attack in the wild and identify the appropriate response.
 Furthermore, machine learning is enabling improved detection and response capabilities, in contrast to the rules-based approaches of legacy EPPs.
-Ransomware is currently the biggest risk for all organizations and advanced adversaries targeting organization can evade any protection solutions, making detection and hunting critical to fast incident response.
+Ransomware is currently the biggest risk for all organisations and advanced adversaries targeting organisation can evade any protection solutions, making detection and hunting critical to fast incident response.

 Rise of Extended Detection and Response (XDR)

-The next phase of endpoint security is emerging as extended detection & response (XDR), which aims to automate the detection & response phases of enterprise breaches.
+The next phase of endpoint security is emerging as XDR, which aims to automate the detection & response phases of enterprise breaches.
 XDR promises to consolidate the tool sprawl in security operations by aggregating logs from across the enterprise IT environments and automating security responses to alerts.
 In short, XDR is a technology approach of providing pre-built integration of multiple security telemetry sources with analytics and response capabilities.
 Its purpose is to improve threat detection and response goals in detecting advanced threats, increasing automation tasks, and improving the mean time to respond (MTTR) to threats.
-Organizations see XDR as a potential path to helping them detect, identify, and understand complex attacks across the kill chain.
+Organisations see XDR as a potential path to helping them detect, identify, and understand complex attacks across the kill chain.
 Simply put, SOC teams need better threat detection and response efficacy, especially as it relates to unknown threats.

 Security staff skills set a limitation on product-market fit

 More telemetry is generally desired, but correlation and analysis is a heavy lift.
-Most organizations can see value in combining threat data from multiple threat vectors to provide context and accelerate detection and response; however, most lack the expertise and tools to correlate data, often leading to the reactive elimination of point threats without understanding broad attack campaigns.
+Most organisations can see value in combining threat data from multiple threat vectors to provide context and accelerate detection and response; however, most lack the expertise and tools to correlate data, often leading to the reactive elimination of point threats without understanding broad attack campaigns.

 The biggest barrier to adoption of both EDR and XDR remains the skills required to operate them.
 Despite advanced feature sets and automation capabilities, XDR still requires manual supervision to address alerts and false positives, which can reduce the actual addressable market for emerging startups.